-UPDATE: Note that I have updated and supplemented this blog post HERE.
+UPDATE: Note that I have updated and supplemented this blog with a Part II HERE and a Part III HERE.

 On occasion, when it comes time for a conditional permanent resident to file the I-751 Petition to Remove Conditions on Residence (based upon a marriage to a U.S. citizen), the marriage has broken down and the parties have separated or are contemplating divorce.
 Despite this change in circumstances, it may still be possible to jointly file the I-751 and obtain an approval (removal of the conditions on residence) based upon the good faith bona fides of the marriage which existed before the current strain on the marriage.

 Since, as the term implies, "jointly" filed petitions must be filed by both parties, going forward with a joint I-751 assumes that even though the marriage is in a weakened state, that both the husband and wife (regardless of which is the US citizen and which is the beneficiary) are willing and able to follow through with the Petition.
 And if required by USCIS, the parties must also be prepared to appear together at an interview on the I-751 petition where they will have to produce evidence and answer questions about their marriage, including their separation and the circumstances leading up to the breakdown in the relationship.